mrachh/AreaQueries/README.md

 The element `(i,j)` is nonzero iff target `i` is within ball `j`, ie, within distance `r(j)` of source `j`.

-The task performed may be also understood by reading the naive codes `findnearslowmem2d` and `findnearslow2d`.
+The precise task performed may be also understood by reading the naive source subroutines `findnearslowmem2d` and `findnearslow2d`.

+Note: the call is split into two routines so that the user may handle the memory management for the potentially-large `col_ind` array.

 ### Contents of package

 `src/2d` : 2D source code
 `src/3d` : 3D source code
-`src/common` : sparse matrix format conversions, low-level utilities including by other authors
+`src/common` : sparse matrix format conversion, low-level utilities including by other authors
 `test` : test drivers and makefiles

-### Testing
+### Requirements and testing

+You need a fortran compiler and GNU make.
+For non-linux systems please see the makefile and edit the HOST var.
+Then:
 ```
 cd test
 ./testall.sh